 Mites can be washed off with water or insecticidal soap.
 Special attention should be paid to the underside of leaves when controlling spider mites.

-Soft scale species including brown soft scale and hemispherical scale are very common on house plants.
+Soft scale species, including brown soft and hemispherical scales, are very common on house plants.

 Symptoms include stunted growth, yellowing, and honeydew leading to sooty mold.

 For management, quarantine or discard heavily infested plants.
 Scale can be treated with horticultural oil or a spray that is registered for houseplant use.

 Aphids are small (less than 1/8” long), soft-bodied, pear-shaped insects with long legs and antennae.
 The color can vary from white, yellow, green, red, brown, and black.